system.exe at ~25% CPU fix

 file is located.

-Apply the trigger, relog your windows user and check if the process is starting.
+Apply the trigger, relog your Windows user, and check if the process is starting.

 update - actual fixes